 BR-300 Industrial ROV 300m

 BR-300 is a 300-meter class industrial ROV with surface power architecture designed for professional underwater inspection and controlled subsea operations.
-The system is engineered for ports, offshore infrastructure, pipelines, and subsea assets where stable navigation and repeatable inspection performance are required.
+The system is intended for ports, offshore infrastructure, pipelines, cables, vessel inspection, and other subsea assets where stable navigation and repeatable inspection performance are required.

 - Port and quay wall inspection